alt-ctrl-code/home/CONFIGURATION.md

 In Java and .NET it is common to adopt the idiomatic configuration framework, for example Spring Boot's properties, or Microsoft's Configuration extensions.
 Other languages, like Node and Go have community packages with similar features, like npm [config](https://www.npmjs.com/package/config), [gonfig](https://github.com/tkanos/gonfig) or [viper](https://github.com/spf13/viper).

-In all cases, its is a healthy choice it to abstract all our configuration behind a common façade, which has the benefit of standardising how it is achieved and encapsulating useful features.
+In all cases, it's is a healthy choice it to abstract _all_ our configuration behind a common façade, which has the benefit of standardising how it is achieved and encapsulating useful features, including access to environment variables and command line arguments.

-> __Healthy Choice:__ abstract all config loading behind a common façade.
+> __Healthy Choice:__ abstract all config loading behind a common façade, including access to environment variables and command line arguments.

-Not all configuration façades are equal though, so we'll examine the kind of features that we might want from a configuration façade package, before we "buy vs build" one.
+Generally speaking, where a configuration façade meets our needs, it's a healthy choice to adopt what the ecosystem community uses, as it simplifies up-skilling new team members, if our solution is _idiomatic_.

 > __Healthy Choice:__ for easier on-boarding, use what the community use.

 <a name="features">Feature Wishlist</a>
 ---------------------------------------------

+That said, not all configuration façades are equal, so we'll examine the kind of features that we might want from a configuration façade package, before we choose, extend or build one from scratch.

 ### <a name="formats">Common File Formats</a>